Efficient Regression-Based Training of Normalizing Flows for Boltzmann Generators: Experiments

-\looseness=-1 \paragraph{Ablations} In~\cref{tab:target_ablation}, we report \nameshort using OT targets and various amounts of generated reflow targets---a unique advantage of using reflow as the invertible map.
+\textbf{Ablations}.
+In~\cref{tab:target_ablation}, we report \nameshort using OT targets and various amounts of generated reflow targets---a unique advantage of using reflow as the invertible map.
 As observed, each target choice improves over MLE, outside of ESS for NSF.
 Importantly, we find that using more samples in reflow consistently improves performance metrics for all architectures.
-In~\cref{fig:data_ablations}, we ablate the impact of regularization and find performance improvements with increasing regularization, up to a certain point.
-Regularizing beyond this guarantees numerical invertibility, but hampers generation performance.
-This trade-off occurs between $10^{-6} \leq \lambda_r \leq 10^{-5}$ for all architectures tested.
+In~\cref{fig:data_ablations}, we show how performance increases with the number reflow samples and we ablate the impact of regularization.
+We find performance improvements with increasing regularization, up to around $10^{-6} \leq \lambda_r \leq 10^{-5}$.
+Regularizing beyond this guarantees invertibility, but hampers generation performance.